tanyaachaturvedi/Machine-Learning/README.md

 ### <a name="logistic-regression"></a>Logistic Regression

 A foundational **supervised learning** algorithm used for **classification** (predicting a category, like "has cancer" or "does not have cancer").
 Despite its name, it's for classification, not regression.
 It works by fitting a logistic (S-shaped) curve to the data and predicting the *probability* (from 0 to 1) that an input belongs to a certain class.

+### ✅ K-Means Clustering

+A popular **unsupervised learning algorithm** used for grouping similar data points into clusters.
+The algorithm works by:
+1. Choosing random centroids
+2. Assigning each data point to the nearest centroid
+3. Updating centroids using the mean of assigned points
+4. Repeating until the clusters stabilize

 ### <a name="model-evaluation"></a>Model Evaluation Metrics